LaunchCodeEducation/java-web-dev-wiki/Lesson-6-(Inheritance).md

 ## Announcements
 1. Check with your course manager for any important announcements.

+### For Full-Time Students:
+* Welcome to Day 9!
+* Lesson 6
+* If studio finishes up early, can use the extra time to work on Assignment 2
+* More Assignment 2 work days coming up

 ## Large Group Time (Instructor)

 ### Lesson 6 Topics That Require Careful Attention